anuradhawick/LRBinner/README.md

 LRBinner Help.
 A tool developed for binning of metagenomics long reads (PacBio/ONT).
-Tool utilizes composition and coverage profiles of reads based on k-mer frequencies to perform dimension reduction via a deep variational auto-encoder. dimension reduced reads are then clustered using a randomised clustering algorithm.
+Tool utilizes composition and coverage profiles of reads based on k-mer frequencies to perform dimension reduction via a deep variational auto-encoder.
+Dimension reduced reads are then clustered using a novel distance histogram based clustering algorithm.
 Minimum RAM requirement is 9GB.

 optional arguments:
   -h, --help            show this help message and exit